leodai716/TextAnalyticsandNLP_Project/README.md

 Most, if not all, codes can be run directly with the appropriate set up outlined below:
 1. Please change the content of _LocalVariable.example.py file and rename that as _LocalVariable.py
 2. Please download the lattest Data file from https://bit.ly/2XzFPMO and put data into a folder in  Data/

+#### Parallel Computing Scripts
+Some of the codes involves multiprocessing, and parallel computation with GPU.
+Without sufficient computer resources, such code may temporarily and significantly reduce computer performance on other tasks.
+It is advised to use the standard scripts.